Rockingham County, North Carolina

 Rockingham County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 91,096.
 Its county seat is Wentworth.
-The county is known as "North Carolina's North Star."
+The county is known as "North Carolina's North Star".

 History

 Settling and founding

 Prior to European colonization, the area eventually comprising Rockingham County was inhabited by Cheraw/Saura Native Americans.
 In the 1600s they inhabited several small settlements along the Dan River, though around 1710 they migrated towards South Carolina.
 Between 1728 and 1733, the Dan River Valley in the Granville District was surveyed by William Byrd II as part of efforts to delineate the North Carolina-Virginia border.
 He soon thereafter purchased 20,000 acres of the land, which he described as the "Land of Eden" to attract prospective farmers.
 The region's first white settlers came from Pennsylvania, New Jersey, Maryland, and Virginia and were of German, English, Scottish, and Irish descent.
 Some had wealthy backgrounds, but most were poor.
 Some local white men served in militias during the American Revolutionary War.
 American troops under General Nathanael Greene and British troops under General Charles Cornwallis moved through the area around the time of the Battle of Guilford Court House in 1781.

 The North Carolina General Assembly created Rockingham County from a northern portion of Guilford County on December 29, 1785.
 It was named for Charles Watson-Wentworth, 2nd Marquess of Rockingham, British Prime Minister from 1765 to 1766 and again in 1782.
 Rockingham's administration was dominated by the American issue.
 Rockingham wished for repeal of the Stamp Act 1765 and won a Commons vote on the repeal resolution by 275 to 167 in 1766.
-This made him a popular figure among British colonials in America, who would later become known as "Americans".
-People in North Carolina were still fond of him in the years following the independence of the United States.
 Settlement, mostly by Scotch-Irish Americans, continued from 1785 up until 1800.

 Rockingham County's first court session was convened near Eagle Falls south of the Dan River in February 1786.
 The following year a wooden courthouse was erected near the center of the county and the community of Rockingham Courthouse was established.
 The community was renamed Wentworth in 1798, and county court sessions was held there beginning the following May.
 A new brick courthouse was built in 1824.
 Wentworth remained a poor and sparse community well into the early 1800s, sustained only by business related to governmental affairs.
 Leaksville was established in 1795 in an attempt to build a trading community near the confluence of the Dan and Smith rivers.